Aqa Najafi Quchani

 Seyyed Mohammad Hassan Hosseini Quchani (سید محمد حسن حسینی قوچانی), known as Aqa Najafi Quchani (آقا نجفی قوچانی) was one of the Islamic scholars and jurists of the fourteenth century AH.
 He was one of the disciples of Muhammad Kadhim Khorasani and reached the degree of ijtihad at the age of 30.
 Aqa Najafi Quchani wrote the famous books Siahat-e Gharb and Siahat-e Shargh.

 Birth and lineage

 Aqa Najafi Quchani was born in 1878 in Khosraviyeh, North Khorasan, Iran.
-Seyyed Mohammad, the father of Aqa Najafi Quchani, who was a farmer and had a basic education.
-The father of Aqa Najafi Quchani, Seyyed Mohammad, was Persian-speaking and the mother of Aqa Najafi Quchani was Kurd and his name was Zolal.
+He was the son of Seyyed Mohammad, a farmer with basic education and Zolal the mother with Kurdish lineage.
 Aqa Najafi Quchani's grandfather was also named Seyyed Javad.

 Education

 The father of Aqa Najafi Quchani was very interested in educating his children.
 He sent Aqa Najafi Quchani to teach in local school of Khosraviyeh village at an early age, so Aqa Najafi Quchani had learned the whole book of Quran before the age of seven.
 In a short period of time, he completed the usual Persian and Arabic lessons and the preparations of that time in the village house school. he also learned courses such as literature, geometry and arithmetic there.
 At the age of 13, his father sent him to Quchan for further education.

 After studying in Quchan for three years, he went to Mashhad where he studied Islamic seminary sciences and literature.
 In 1895 at the age of 19 he went to Isfahan and there he studied philosophy under Akhund Mullah Mohammad Kashani and Islamic jurisprudence under Abdolkarim Gazi and wisdom under Jahangir Khan Ghashghaei.

 In 1900, at the age of 23, he went to Najaf and there he began to studying specialized levels of Islamic seminary sciences, first under Muhammad Kadhim Khorasani.
 Fethullah Qa'ravi Isfahani and Mohammad Bagher Estahbanati were also among his teachers.
 Finally he completed specialized levels of Islamic seminary sciences and reached the level of ijtihad (the ability of deduce the laws in Islamic jurisprudence) at the age of 30.